hugoduncan/dado/components/ai-prompt/resources/dado/ai/prompts/search-replace-edits.md

 For each file operation, you MUST write out the instructions using the Search Replace Edit Format.
 Do NOT use other formats.

-The whole Search Replace Edit should be within a markdown code block using the `searchreplace` language.
+The whole Search Replace Edit MUST be within a markdown code block using the `searchreplace` language.

 All file paths must be relative.